betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFLDisposals2024Datathon.md

 ## FAQs

 **Will I receive a confirmation email once I submit my entry?**

 No

 **If I notice an error with my submission, can I resubmit?**

 Yes, only the last entry received before the submission deadline will be considered for scoring

-**What happens if a player is named as substitute but does take the field at any point?**
-The player will be removed from the competition scoring for that match

 **What happens if there is a very late squad change where a player not named in the squad of 26 takes the field?**

 The player will be removed from the competition scoring for that match

 **What happens if a player is named as substitute OR is injured in the match OR is substituted out of the match after taking the field?**

 The prediction for that player will stand

+**What happens if a player is named as an emergency or as a substitute and does not take the field at any point?**

+The player will be removed from the competition scoring for that match

 ### Registration
 Registrations open 9:00am AEST 13 June, 2024 and close at 4:59pm AEST 1 July, 2024.